I recently had a conversation with a top CS leader who was struggling to build and get their “Playbooks” to work.

-The typical playbook is designed to create a bunch of tasks for reps at different points of the customer journey (which, generally, will be defined by the age of the account).
+The typical playbook is designed to create a bunch of tasks for reps at different points of the customer journey - which is defined simply by the age of the account.

 And these tasks are generally created without respect to a previous task being completed.
 Inevitably, after a few weeks with this new process, your reps will wake up to an insurmountable mountain of overdue tasks in their CRM.

 This leads to stress and frustration for everyone involved.
-Reps start to feel overwhelmed, management starts to question their work ethic, and customers start receiving a bunch of desperate emails — not because they need help, but because reps are trying to check off the steps in their playbook.
+Reps start to feel overwhelmed, management starts to question the work ethic of the reps, and customers start receiving a bunch of desperate emails — not because they need or want help, but because reps are dying to check off a few of the steps in their playbook.

-Whispers of “screw these playbooks” will be start easing into water cooler conversations (ie — private Slack channels).
+Whispers of “screw these playbooks” will be start appearing in water cooler conversations (ie — private Slack channels).
 The seeds of resentment will be planted.

 Wide-scale mutiny is not far off.

 I appreciate that instinct, but you have to remember: the product-led model is not designed for manual intervention.
 It’s designed to open your software up to larger audiences and drive larger numbers of accounts.
 This means you simply can’t touch every customer — as much as you may want to.
 And, not for nothing, many of your customers don’t want that either.